Bike Across the USA

 June 16, 1994 I started my ride from Champaign, Illinois to Boston, Massachusetts.
 The ride

-was a program of the League of American Cyclists called "Pedal for Power."
+was a program of the League of American Biyclists called "Pedal for Power."
 I did it as a fund

 raiser for Wayside Cross Ministries in Aurora, IL.
 The ride finished at the Atlantic Ocean on

 July 1.
-That is the longest ride I have made.
-So Far.
+That is the longest ride I had made until my 2012 coast-to coast ride

 TransAmerica Bicycle Ride from the Past